What is a Birdathon?

 How You Can Get Involved

 - Go birding with The Fledglings.
-Call Audubon at (716) 569-2345 and leave a message for the Education Staff that you want to go with us on May 4, 2013.
+Call Audubon at (716) 569-2345 and leave a message for the Education Staff that you want to go with us on the 1st Saturday in May.

 - Solicit pledges for The Fledglings.
 Click here to download a form.